soyeonkimgithub/soyeonkimgithub.github.io/_posts/project/2022-02-22-volatility-sagemaker.md

 ### Key Points
 1. I used each of the machine learning process in SageMaker; from getting built-in algorithm, training, model tuning, deploying and using model by lambda.
 2. Automatic Model Tuning improves result.
-3. There is tendency to follow to a recent time window.
+3. It tends to follow the recent time window.
-4. ARIMA might be better model for precition.
+4. ARIMA might be better for precition.

 {:.text-align-center}
 ![400x200](/assets/img/post/project/volatility_inference01.png){:width="45%"}